 - (1) This column represents the increased change in pension value for each fiscal year for each of the named executives.
 Negative changes in pension value are not reportable in the above table.
 No named executive officer received preferential or above-market earnings on deferred compensation.
 The Company's pension plans were frozen, and no further benefit service was accrued, as of January 1, 2008.
-For 2010, the change in pension value is calculated based on a 5.25% discount rate, participant ages as of December 31, 2010, frozen accrued benefits as of December 31, 2007, the 2000 Group Mortality Table, and in the case of the SERP, a COLA assumption of 1.5% per year.
+For 2011, the change in pension value is calculated based on a 4.75% discount rate, participant ages as of December 31, 2011, frozen accrued benefits as of December 31, 2007 and the IRS 2011 Combined Static Mortality Table.
 See "PENSION PLANS" and the "PENSION BENEFITS TABLE" below for additional information. - (2) Consists of matching contributions made under the Company's 401(k) Plan to the Named Executive Officers who participated in the 401(k) Plan, based on their deferrals for each 401(k) Plan year.
 Also includes supplemental employer discretionary contributions made to all plan participants. - (3) Represents the taxable value of Company products received by each Named Executive Officer for purposes of their product training in 2010. - (4) Consists of the taxable value of commuting allowance for Mr. Killoy at one-half the I.R.S. approved mileage rate and not subject to gross-up for taxes.